Manteca - Anton Rodriguez

 brawn shoreditch restaurant

-A thoroughly laid-back, neighbourhood corner spot housed in a former workshop space on Columbia Road.
-Brawn is the perfect retreat from the business of the Columbia Road Flower Market on Sundays (go for the roast), or any time for that matter – the food is unfussy, unpretentious and showstoppingly executed.
-Changing regularly, the menu is produce and season-led, with a smattering of small plates to pick at as you choose, and a rather lovely wine list to accompany.
+A thoroughly laid-back neighbourhood spot housed in a former workshop space on a corner of Columbia Road.
+Brawn is the perfect retreat from the crush of the Columbia Road Flower Market on Sundays (go for the roast), or any time for that matter – the food is unfussy, unpretentious and show-stoppingly well executed.
+Changing regularly, the European menu is produce and season-led, with a smattering of small plates to pick at as you choose, and a rather lovely wine list to accompany.

 Details: 49 Columbia Road, E2 7RG | Book here